gskinnerTeam/flutter-stateful-props/README.md

 ## 🕹️ Usage
 Out of the box it comes with [all the standard Props](https://github.com/gskinnerTeam/flutter-stateful-props/tree/master/lib/props) you'll need (`AnimationProp`, `TextEditProp`, `FocusProp`, `FutureProp` etc) but you can declare your own Props extremely easily as well.

-The core set of props provide some opinionated syntactic sugar where we think it's useful.
-They have a focus on pragmatism and brevity, over strict 1:1 adherence to the underlying Flutter API.
-For example: `onChange` events will contain the payload you would expect rather than the empty ones Flutter often provides; `AnimationProps` take a `double` over `Duration`; etc.

-**It is important to note that the opinionated nature of the core Props is seperate from the underlying system.
-A set of Props with strict-adherence would be very easy to create if someone were so inclined.** The average size of a Prop in the lib now is around 40 lines, and that's with the syntactic sugar.

-With the preamble out of the way, lets look at some code!

 ## Use Case 1: Disposing controllers, timers, streams etc
 One of the main sources of runtime errors in Flutter is an `AnimationController`, or `Timer`, that is not disposed properly.
 Basically anything that needs to be synced to `unmount()` is error prone, because a developer can easily forget about it without any compiler warnings.